 Text copied to clipboard!

-• Bachelor's degree in Computer Science or related field
+• Bachelor's degree in Information Technology, Computer Science, Business Administration, or related field.

-• Strong problem-solving skills
+• Strong analytical, organizational, and problem-solving skills.

-• Experience with project management tools
+• Proficiency with project management and backlog management tools (e.g., Jira, Trello, Azure DevOps).

 Potential interview questions